 The current study was impacted by several limitations.
 First, the sample size was relatively small, and few participants had repeated measurements, affecting our statistical power to detect associations in our outcomes, especially after adjustment for relevant covariates.
 There is also the possibility that residual confounding remains in our assessments, either based on measurement and instrumentation error, or effects from covariates that were not collected.
 The results are also difficult to generalize, as the PRESS cohort is not a racially, ethnically, or economically diverse population.
 Generalization to other pregnant people should be limited to populations that are similar in sociodemographic and lifestyle.
-There is likely an effect of these lived experiences on the timing of eating that we did not capture with our instruments, which is apparent based on strong bivariate associations.
+There is likely an effect of these lived experiences on the timing of eating that we did not capture with our instruments, which is apparent based on strong bivariate associations between sociodemographic characteristics and eating timing.

 This study had several strengths that distinguish it from other studies assessing the timing of eating in pregnant populations.
 The exposures analyzed in the current work included multiple trimesters, which allows detect distinct associations during specific periods of fetal development.
 We also evaluated weekday and weekend responses separately, as evidence from NHANES suggests that diet vary significantly in timing and quality between the two (An, 2016).
 The lack of shift work evident in responses also make assessing the relationship between timing of eating and perinatal health outcomes more straightforward than if there had been shift workers.